Skip to cookie consent Skip to main content

 RSV can spread quickly through enclosed, shared spaces, such as day care centers, schools, nursing homes, or crowded households.

-In children and babies under 12 months in the United States, the most common complications of RSV are bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs).
+In children, the most common complications of RSV are bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs).
+Babies under 12 months are most likely to have serious complications.

 Prevention and vaccines